 Why this programme?

-The Master Programme in Infection Biology allows you to take advantage of Uppsala’s strong environment for research and education in infection biology.
-The city has two universities, two university hospitals as well as three national authorities responsible for food safety, medical products and veterinary issues.
-In combination, this offers a broad competence for those who have interest in infection biology.
-Courses are conducted largely at Uppsala Biomedical Centre (BMC) at Uppsala University, but in some courses/course modules you will study at the Swedish University of Agricultural Sciences (SLU).
-In other words you will meet teachers and researchers from both SLU and Uppsala University as well as clinicians and researchers from both hospitals.
-The strong link to on-going research will also offer an excellent stepping stone for further doctoral studies.
+The Master Programme in Infection Biology allows you to take advantage of Uppsala's strong environment for research and education in infection biology.
+The city has two universities, two university hospitals as well as three national authorities responsible for food safety, medical products and outbreak surveillance.
+In combination, this offers a broad competence for those who have an interest in infection biology.